Shadow Hamiltonian Simulation: Supplementary information

-Additionally, since quantum circuits can be interpreted as time evolution with a time-dependent Hamiltonian, our results can be extended to address this case.
-More precisely, let $G=G^L\ldots G^1$ be a quantum circuit described as a sequence of gates $G^j$, $j \in [L]$.
-The analogous property to the invariance property in this case is
+As discussed in~\cref{sec:formalism}, the shadow Hamiltonian simulation approach can be extended to the case of quantum circuits in a simple way.
+Let $G=G^L\ldots G^1$ be a quantum circuit described as a sequence of gates $G^j$, $j \in [L]$.
+The analogous property to the invariance property discussed in~\cref{sec:formalism} in this case is